sanei1509/sanei1509/README.md

 # Hi, welcome to everyone! 👋

-## Currently I am working with NextJS, Javascript, React, working as a Front Developer at ACL, any question or comment is welcome :)
+## Currently I am working as a Full Stack Developer at Crowder and AI Developer at Bina Solutions, any question or comment is welcome :)

-### as a software developer, I hope that my works are of interest for you.
+### Technical Skills

 # BACKEND
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)